Monitor Azure web app performance

 Select Application Insights in the Azure control panel for your web app.

-- Choose to create a new resource, unless you already set up an Application Insights resource for this app by another route.
+Choose to create a new resource, unless you already set up an Application Insights resource for this application.

 Instrument your web app after Application Insights has been installed.

 Enable client side monitoring for page view and user telemetry.

 Under App Settings, add a new key value pair: